carolinedunn/NCAA-SQL-Exercise/README.md

 Therefore, teams who make a higher percentage of making **3-pointers are more likely to win** than a team that makes all of their free throws.

-In reality, this issue is significantly more complext than statistically analyzing free throws vs. 3-pointers.
+In reality, this issue is significantly more complex than statistically analyzing free throws vs. 3-pointers.
 For example, a team in the lead will get a lot more free throw attempts as the losing team will foul to get possession of the ball.

 ## What's my connection?